 Lastly, let's talk about pricing.
 Both Trello and Indy have a free version.
 Coming to paid plans, Trello has three paid plans now: Standard for $5 per user/month, Premium for $10 user/month, and Enterprise for $17.50 user/month.

-Indy’s robust Free plan gives you unlimited access to all of the core tools, while Indy Pro has advanced features like workflow automations, custom branding options, and integrations for $9/month.
+Indy's robust Free plan gives you unlimited access to all of the core tools, while Indy Pro has key features like workflow automations, custom branding options, and integrations for $12/month ($9 billed annually).
 Hence, the value you get from Indy is way higher than Trello.
-And with the Free plan, you’ll always have access to all the basic tools you need to manage your business.
+And with the Free plan, you'll always have access to all the basic tools you need to manage your business.

 - Collaboration tools